w3c/wai-tutorials/source/images/complex.html.erb.md

 The `longdesc` attribute can contain the URI of a separate web page that provides the long description for an image, or a fragment identifier that refers to an element on the same page that proives the long description.

-When the `longdesc` attributes contains a URI to refer to another web page with the long description, it is recommended to also apply [Approach 3 (A text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image).
+When the `longdesc` attributes contains a URI to refer to another web page with the long description, it is recommended to also apply [Approach 3 (a text link to the long description adjacent to the image)](#a-text-link-to-the-long-description-adjacent-to-the-image).
 This is a work-around for web browsers and assistive technologies that don’t fully support the `longdesc` attribute.

 {::nomarkdown}
 <%= code_start %>